 In total anejaculation, a man cannot ejaculate in any situation.
 The patient fails to ejaculate semen out of the penile meatus when stimulated by masturbation or intercourse.
 Total anejaculation can be either anorgasmic or orgasmic.

 In anorgasmic anejaculation, a man cannot attain orgasm while he is awake however, he can ejaculate and experience orgasm in the night while he is asleep.
 Anorgasmic anejaculation is often linked to underlying psychological disorders.

 In orgasmic anejaculation, orgasm is experienced but sans ejaculation of the semen.
 Orgasmic anejaculation is caused by tubal blockage, damaged nerves or in rare cases due to retrograde ejaculation.

 A research led by Enfermia Y Fisioterapia revealed the psychological impact on men with sexual dysfunction (with/without spinal cord injury).
 The controlled study was conducted on 85 men who had spinal cord injury (with sexual dysfunction) and 80 men suffering from sexual dysfunction without SCI (spinal cord injury).

-Situational AE can be treated with combination techniques to address behavioral and psychological issues and in such cases the success rate is often high.
-Diagnosis and treatment also depends on the relevance of AE for fertility or psychological stress.
+Situational AE can be treated with combination techniques to address behavioral and psychological issues and in such cases, the success rate is often high.
+Diagnosis and treatment also depend on the relevance of AE for fertility or psychological stress.

 Post-ejaculation urine analysis is conducted to see if there is sperm in the urine sample.
 When the urine sample contains sperm, the patient will be treated for RE (retrograde ejaculation).
 But when the post-ejaculation urine sample does not contain sperm the patient will receive treatment for AE.